stallionexpress/api-sdk-php/README.md

 The services available in the MyParcel.com API can be retrieved using the SDK.
-All available services can be retrieved, services available for a specific shipment can be retrieved and shipments for a specific carrier can be retrieved.
+All available services can be retrieved, services available for a specific shipment can be retrieved and services for a specific carrier can be retrieved.

 ```php
 // Get all services.